History of sundials: Ancient sundials

 Hemispherical Greek sundial from Ai Khanoum, Afghanistan (3rd–2nd century BCE).

 Chinese sundial of the Eastern Han dynasty (2nd century CE).

 Sundial stone, Kilmalkedar, Ireland (c.
 7th century CE).

 The earliest household clocks known, from the archaeological finds, are the sundials (1500 BCE) in Ancient Egypt and ancient Babylonian astronomy.
 Ancient analemmatic sundials of the same era (about 1500 BCE) and their prototype have been discovered on the territory of modern Russia.
 Much earlier obelisks, once thought to have been used also as sundials, placed at temples built in honor of a pharaoh, are now thought to serve only as a memorial.
 Presumably, humans were telling time from shadow-lengths at an even earlier date, but this is hard to verify.
-In roughly 700 BCE, the Old Testament describes a sundial – the "dial of Ahaz" mentioned in and (possibly the earliest account of a sundial that is anywhere to be found in history)—which was likely of Egyptian or Babylonian design.
 Sundials were also developed in Kush.
 Sundials existed in China since ancient times, but very little is known of their history.
 It is known that the ancient Chinese developed a form of sundials c.
 800 BCE, and the sundials eventually evolved to very sophisticated water clocks by 1000 CE, and sometime in the Song dynasty (1000–1400 CE), a compass would sometimes also be constructed on the sundial.

 An early reference to sundials from 104 BCE is in an assembly of calendar experts.

 The ancient Greeks developed many of the principles and forms of the sundial.
 Sundials are believed to have been introduced into Greece by Anaximander of Miletus, c.
 560 BCE.
 According to Herodotus, Greek sundials were initially derived from their Babylonian counterparts.
 The Greeks were well-positioned to develop the science of sundials, having developed the science of geometry, and in particular discovering the conic sections that are traced by a sundial nodus.
 The mathematician and astronomer Theodosius of Bithynia (c.
 160 BCE to c.
 100 BCE) is said to have invented a universal sundial that could be used anywhere on Earth.

 The Romans adopted the Greek sundials, and the first record of a sundial in Rome is in 293 BCE according to Pliny.
 A comic character in a play by Plautus complained about his day being "chopped into pieces" by the ubiquitous sundials.
 Writing in c.
 25 BCE, the Roman author Vitruvius listed all the known types of dials in Book IX of his De Architectura, together with their Greek inventors.
 All of these are believed to be nodus-type sundials, differing mainly in the surface that receives the shadow of the nodus.